 Oak Park Festival Theatre is the FIRST Post-Pandemic Returnee

-We are outside and socially distanced, watching the very first live theater performance in Chicagoland since 2019 — Oak Park Festival Theatre’s rendition of Shakespeare’s The Tempest.
+We are outside and socially distanced, watching the very first live theater performance in Chicagoland since the pandemic started (officially) — Oak Park Festival Theatre’s rendition of Shakespeare’s The Tempest.

 As we watch Prospero (Kevin Theis) quake at the power in his vibrating staff while he shipwrecks a boat of his enemies, the speakers from behind sizzle and whip to convey the nuclear power of his magic.
 AH!
 Yes, that’s what live directional sound effects sound like—we now remember.
 Then, as we strain to hear some of the junior talents speak opening lines above the din of surround sound cicadas, we remember that live comes with its own set of warts too.